 A key motivation for cannabis legalization in jurisdictions around the world has been recognition of harms caused by criminalizing people for minor cannabis possession, reads the statement.

-In contrast to Canada’s pot pardon program — wherein only 265 record suspensions have been granted out of 467 total applicants, according to August numbers from the Parole Board of Canada — Chicago Governor Jay Pritzker granted 11,017 pardons for low-level marijuana convictions the day before the state legalized recreational weed on Jan.
+In contrast to Canada’s pot pardon program — wherein only 265 record suspensions have been granted out of 467 total applicants, according to August numbers from the Parole Board of Canada — Illinois Governor Jay Pritzker granted 11,017 pardons for low-level marijuana convictions the day before the state legalized recreational weed on Jan.
 1 of this year.

 The Canadian government estimates that 10,000 citizens could be eligible for a pardon.
 Pre-legalization statistics via the Centre for Addiction and Mental Health indicate that 500,000 Canadians have a criminal record for possession.